 ON THIS PAGE: You will find information about how many children are diagnosed with ependymoma each year.
 You will also learn some general information on surviving the disease.
 Remember, survival rates depend on several factors.
 To see other pages, use the menu on the side of your screen.

 Ependymoma occurs most often in young children, accounting for about 9% of all childhood brain cancers.
 About 200 children are diagnosed each year.

-Source: American Cancer Society and the National Cancer Institute.
+Sources: American Cancer Society and the National Cancer Institute.

-The next section in this guide is Medical Illustrations and it offers drawings of body parts often affected by this disease.
+The next section in this guide is Medical Illustrations.
+It offers drawings of body parts often affected by this disease.
 Or, use the menu on the left side of your screen to choose another section to continue reading this guide.